DamnWidget/anaconda/README.md

 * **Load and Save mode** - When ``anaconda_linting_behaviour`` is set as ``load-save`` linting is performed on file load and saving only.
 * **Save only mode** - When ``anaconda_linting_behabiour`` is set as ``save-only`` linting is performed on file saving only.

+#### Enabling pep257

+Anaconda supports docsrings linting using [pep257](http://legacy.python.org/dev/peps/pep-0257/) specification.
+This feature is disabled by default but can be enabled setting `pep257` as `true` in the configuration file.

+#### Disabling certain errors for pep257

+Specific errors can be disabled adding them (as string elements into a list) on the `pep257_ignore` user settings in the config file.
+The `D209` is disabled by default as it has been deprecated.

 #### Disabling pep8